connorjburton/hmac-auth-express/README.md

 This package does not support plain text, form or multi part POST bodies and is primarily intended to be used for JSON bodies.
 [Plain text support](https://github.com/connorjburton/hmac-auth-express/issues/61) is planned.

+Be mindful of what algorithm you choose to use, this package will not stop you attempting to use an algorithm that is not supported by OpenSSL.
+[See the Node.js website for more information](https://nodejs.org/en/knowledge/cryptography/how-to-use-crypto-module/#hash-algorithms-that-work-with-crypto).

 ## Performance

 You can run your own benchmarks by checking out the package and running `yarn benchmark`.
 Below are the most recent benchmark results.